Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Stanford Stats and Trends

-- This season, the Cardinal won ATS in their only game as an underdog of 8 points or more.
+- The Cardinal have been underdogs by 8 points or more once this season and covered the spread.

-- Stanford's games this season have eclipsed the over/under two times in four opportunities (50%).
+- Stanford's games this season have gone over the total in two out of four opportunities (50%).

-- Stanford is 2-1 against the spread and 2-1 overall in games when it records more than 19.5 points.
+- When Stanford scores more than 19.5 points, it is 2-1 against the spread and 2-1 overall.

 - The Cardinal have two giveaways this season, while the Ducks have 13 takeaways .